guglielmopiasenti/js-mail-dadi/Readme.md

 2. Generate a random number from 1 to 6 for the computer.
 3. Determine the winner based on the highest score.
 4. Print the result in the console.
-5. Get button element with id" from DOM
+5. Get button element with id" from DOM.
-6. Create event listener
+6. Create event listener for the button.
+7. move content under event listener.
+8. print the result on the main page.